pmitev/to-awk-or-not/docs/Case_studies/manipulating_vcf.md

 </p>
 </details>

-Too much time (10h) - Make sure you have the latest awk, and also think about prallelisation.
+Too much time (10h) - Make sure you have the latest awk, and also think about parallelisation.

 #### For readability: